rjmcf/HeirtombPostmortem/index.markdown

 More than anything, I am taking this as an opportunity to learn some things.
 What would I do differently next time?

 * Plan more.
-It felt like we planned *a lot*, but looking back and seeing some of the critically important things we missed and much time that wasted in the later hours, we needed to plan even more.
+It felt like we planned *a lot*, but looking back and seeing some of the critically important things we missed and how much time that wasted in the later hours, we needed to plan even more.
-* Be even firmer about getting the MVP first.
+* Be even firmer about getting the minimum viable product (MVP) first.
 Both Max and I are still pretty new to game jams, and this is only the second that we've done together too, so I think we're still learning how to do them, and how to work together on them.
-I certainly hope to learn more about Unity so that I'm not having to bug Max for help as much and hopefully that will mean that I can contribute more too.
+I certainly hope to learn more about Unity before next time too!
 * Be careful of what features we're suggesting, especially when we're adding them later.
 Again, deciding to remove written language was a great idea, but in hindsight we were never going to have the time to do it right.
 MVP required that people knew how to play the game, so having some way of getting that information across in-game was a requirement that we just didn't consider.

 I could, if things were different, be unspeakably disappointed about what happened during this year's GMTK Game Jam.
 If you compare this year's entry with last year's, they are worlds apart.
 Last year the main thing we were missing was a satisfying ending, otherwise it's quite fun.
 This year we were missing a good three or four things without which the game was unplayable.
 We didn't even get our MVP.
 Last year, I was absolutely devastated.
 I felt like I had let everyone down: myself, Max, the people who had got hyped about the game and wanted to see it.
 Have you... have you read the postmortem I wrote last year? ([here again](https://twitter.com/rjmcfdev/status/1158298527417720832?s=21) if you haven't) It's *really* sad.
 I feel very deeply for that poor broken boi with his poor broken plant.
 My girlfriend will tell you that I was not fun to be around that Sunday, I spent a good six hours constantly on the verge of tears.
 There was lots of shouting.

 But this time, the process was completely different.
 We were still very busy the whole 48 hours and it was still quite stressful, but I feel *content* now.
 I felt content the whole discord call with Max from 6:20pm Sunday till the end at 8pm, which we used to communicate more easily during the final push for the deadline.
 I felt content after we finished and each went for our own dinner.
 I felt content later that night as I removed our submission from the jam.

 I think last year I got caught up in the spectacle of it all.
 I was aware that Max had an Audience tm and I think both of us played to that very hard.
 When my stuff wasn't working, I was worried what they would think of me.
 I was worried that Max would be annoyed that I made him look bad in front of everyone.
-To be clear, this was all just my own insecurities coming out, there was no chance of any of that happeneing.
+To be clear, this was all just my own insecurities coming out, there was no chance of any of that happening.
 Nevertheless, I don't think I really understood any of this at the time, I just felt scared and worried and upset.
 I think we were making the game *for* those people on Twitter.com.
 This time, we were making the game for us, and it was a much more comfortable and enjoyable experience.

 Last year, I was proud of Max's work.
 This year, I'm proud of our work, and I'm proud of *my* work.
 Honestly, that's how I want to measure our success this year.